streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 There are four parts to every widget:

 1. the frontend component as seen by the user
-2. the backend value or value as seen through session state
+2. the backend value or value as seen through `st.session_state`
 3. the return value given by the widget's function
-4. the key of the widget used to access its value in session state
+4. the key of the widget used to access its value via `st.session_state`

 ### Session dependence